nikosdion/DarkMagic/README.md

 * A command line environment.
 Using Bash under Linux / Mac OS X works best.
 * A PHP CLI binary in your path
+* The sass (Sass / SCSS compiler) executable in your path
+* The Composer executable in your path
-* Phing installed account-wide on your machine
+* Phing installed account-wide on your machine and its executable in your path
-* Command line Git executables
+* Command line Git executables in your path

 You will also need the following path structure inside a folder on your system